 - Move your body!
 Take a long walk around your neighborhood, go for a bike ride, run, dance, jump rope or hula hoop.

-- Play online games with family member, perhaps regularly.
+- Play online games with family members – you can even create a regular schedule

-Stress is inevitable right now, but you can’t let it control your life and ruin your built-in protection.
+Stress is here to stay, even as life has returned to a more normal feel.
+You can’t let it control your life and ruin your built-in protection!
 Take a few minutes every day to care for yourself, especially if you’re supporting and caring for others.
 You can’t be at your best for them if you aren’t showing up for yourself!